BatolHamoud443/Contactless-Oxygen-Saturation-Detection-Based-on-Face-Analysis/README.md

 ### SpO₂ Prediction

-1.Train an XGBoost Regressor on the extracted features to predict SpO₂ values.
+1. Train an XGBoost Regressor on the extracted features to predict SpO₂ values.
 2. Evaluate on three test sets using: MAE (Mean Absolute Error), Pearson's correlation test, visual analysis of predicted SpO₂ distributions

 ## 📁 Repository Structure